 In this guide, Richard Murray, Partner at SG Accounting answers some frequently asked questions relating to travel expenses.

 Can I reclaim the costs of travelling to my client’s regular workplace?

-The costs incurred attending a permanent workplace are not an allowable business expense.
+The costs incurred by attending a permanent workplace are not an allowable business expense.
 However, if the workplace is considered ‘temporary’ for tax purposes, then contractors will be able to claim the costs of travel legitimately.

 Most will meet the criteria for attending a temporary workplace.
-In order to do so, it must be expected that attendance to the workplace will be no longer than 24 months in duration.
+In order to do so, it must be expected that attendance at the workplace will be no longer than 24 months in duration.
 If a contractor works in more than one location at any one time, it is worth seeking professional advice as to whether travel costs can be claimed.